0cyn/iPhoneDevWiki-Dark/README.md

 Chrome Extension to apply a dark MediaWiki theme to the iPhoneDevWiki

+PRs welcome.
+This will not be on the chrome extension store because I am not going to pay them $5.

 ### Installation

 Pick a directory, any of them work